Morlam Show Notes

 We present several songs from Jintara, including the stunning ‘Jintara Taam Kao’, an exhortation to her audience.

-9. Jintara Poonlarb: "Nam Tar Yard Kang Par Tard Mar Doon" (3:40) Flashing lights of the carnival midway highlight games of chance as the combo-organ emulates the calliope, accompanied by the khaen.
+9. Jintara Poonlarp: "Nam Tar Yard Kang Par Tard Mar Doon" (3:40) Flashing lights of the carnival midway highlight games of chance as the combo-organ emulates the calliope, accompanied by the khaen.
 Choruses are punctuated by "morlam rap", much more melodic than the American variety.
-Dancers and fire-eaters accompany Jintara "on stage".
+Dancers, jugglers and fire-eaters accompany Jintara "on stage".

-10. Jintara Poonlarb: "Gord Morn Khang" (Yellow Pillow) (3:24) In an extremely engaging visual film, Jintara shifts between varying psychedelic shifting backgrounds, a cartooney series of painted exterior and interiors, and a Mondrian-like checked background.
+10. Jintara Poonlarp: "Gord Morn Khang" (Yellow Pillow) (3:24) In this engaging visual film, Jintara shifts between varying psychedelic shifting backgrounds, a cartooney series of painted exterior and interiors, and a Mondrian-like checked background.
 She seems more infatuated with the big, cylindrical yellow pillow than she does with her love interest.

 Synopsis of lyrics: My boyfriend went away, but when I hold my pillow, I think of him.
 One day, I want him to come back and marry me.
 I daydream, but at the end of the day, it's just a pillow.